Updated Feb. 24, 2025

 This creates a perfect storm where getting enough protein becomes both more important and more challenging.

+The standard recommended daily allowance (RDA) for protein isn’t enough for active women in menopause.
 While the RDA suggests 0.36 grams per pound of body weight, research indicates that women in menopause need significantly more – between 0.54 and 0.9 grams per pound of body weight, especially if you’re active.

 For example, if you weigh 150 pounds and row regularly, aim for at least 81-135 grams of protein daily.
 This might sound like a lot, but spreading it throughout the day makes it manageable.